AdaptiveCpp/AdaptiveCpp/doc/compilation.md

 #### IR constants

 The SSCP kernel extraction relies on the concept of what we refer to as IR constants.
 IR constants are global variables, that are non-const and without defined value when parsing the code, but will be turned into constants later during the processing of LLVM IR.
-This is a similar idea to e.g. SYCL 2020 specialiization constants, and indeed specialization constants could be implemented on top of IR constants.
+This is a similar idea to e.g. SYCL 2020 specialization constants, and indeed specialization constants could be implemented on top of IR constants.

 Stage 1 IR constants are hard-wired.
 The following important S1 IR constants exist:
 * A string containing the device LLVM IR bitcode
 * Whether the LLVM module contains the host code
-* Whehter the LLVM module contains the device code.
+* Whether the LLVM module contains the device code.

 Stage 2 IR constants are intended to provide information that requires knowledge of the target device, such as backend, device, and so on.
 Stage 2 IR constants can also be programmatically added by the user.